meirwah/awesome-incident-response/README.md

 * [RTIR](https://www.bestpractical.com/rtir/) - Request Tracker for Incident Response (RTIR) is the premier open source incident handling system targeted for computer security teams.
 We worked with over a dozen CERT and CSIRT teams around the world to help you handle the ever-increasing volume of incident reports.
 RTIR builds on all the features of Request Tracker.
 * [Sandia Cyber Omni Tracker (SCOT)](http://getscot.sandia.gov/) - Incident Response collaboration and knowledge capture tool focused on flexibility and ease of use.
 Our goal is to add value to the incident response process without burdening the user.
 * [threat_note](https://github.com/defpoint/threat_note) - Lightweight investigation notebook that allows security researchers the ability to register and retrieve indicators related to their research.
+* [Incidents](https://github.com/veeral-patel/incidents) - Web application for organizing non-trivial security investigations.
+Built on the idea that incidents are trees of tickets, where some tickets are leads

 ### Linux Distributions